DC Charging Philosophy

 Second, now that you have the amount of DC amp hours required, double that number and divide the result by your charging sources capacity (standard alternator, "inverter", generator…) and you will have the approximate time needed to do the charging.
 With this in mind, it brings up whether your sources are adequate.

-This is usually the point, where one decides/figures one needs that second high output alternator (See link on sizing).
+This is usually the point, where one decides/figures that one does need that second High Output Alternator (See link on sizing).
 This is truly the best approach.
-Keep your standard (55 amp or so) alternator to charge your starting battery.
-Use the second alternator to charge the house bank.
+Keep your standard low amperage alternator to charge your starting battery.
+Use the second High Output Alternator to charge the house bank.
 With the correct wiring and switches, there are backups.

 Also, this is the point where one may discover that one's desires or needs may be beyond the physical size and limitations produced by their vessel.
 In this situation, one has to accept these limitations and use the vessel with this in mind.
 Do not go beyond the limitations or comfort or safety will be compromised.
-The standard alternator or an upgrade to around 85 amps is your only smart, safe option.
-Unlike other vendors, we will let you know if you are close to this situation and recommend not purchasing a renovation and living within the vessel’s limitations until ready for a vessel upsize that will allow your desires to be installed and met.
+The standard alternator or an upgrade to a ZRD 94amp (12vdc) High Output Alternator is your only smart, safe option.
+Unlike other vendors, we will let you know if you are close to this situation and recommend not purchasing a renovation and living within the vessel's limitations until you are ready for a vessel upsize that will allow your desires to be installed and met.

 Third, power drain.
 Calculations dictate that 2 HP is required for every 100 DC amps generated.
-The industry uses an efficiency factor of 50% (Our testing finds that most alternators are more efficient than 50% - closer to 75%, but each should be verified for your use) for motors/generators.
-This brings this number to 4 HP.
-So your typical 200-amp alternator requires 8 HP at full output.
+The industry uses an efficiency factor of 50% (Our testing finds that most alternators are more efficient than 50%, but each should be verified for your use) for motors/generators.
+A ZRD High Output 220amp Alternator requires considerably less than others at full output, due to their design and manufacture.
 This should not be a problem for most inboards.
 We have installed them on 25 hp sail drives.
-Up to 100 amps requires a single 1/2" belt and 200 amps require two 1/2" belts.
-Normal installation requires a switch in line to the regulator (another reason for an external regulator) to switch it off for many reasons, but mostly in the event you need the extra power delivered to the propeller.
+Up to 94 amps requires a single 1/2" belt and over requires two 1/2" belts.
+Normal installation requires a switch in line to the regulator (another reason for an external regulator) to switch it off for many reasons, but mostly in the event you need the extra power delivered to the propeller - on smaller engines less than 50hp.

 Fourth, a battery discussion.
-If you have wet cells, use them until they die or sell them if you can.
-Then get good (not all brands are the same) AGM batteries.
+If you have wet cells, use them until they die or if you can, sell them.
+Then, get good (not all brands are the same) AGM batteries.
 The reason is simple - You would defeat the purpose of high output charging.
 AGM batteries are designed to take high charging rates and wet cells are not.
 I would not exceed a charge rate in excess of 100 amps with the typical wet cell battery bank.
 With AGMs, there is no limit except for the max ampacity for a given cable (normally 2/0 or 4/0) size (wire ampacity).

-Lastly, Brackets and mounting.
+Lastly, Brackets and Mounting.
 It is not complicated - It applies to all engine manufactures.
 This is our specialty.
 First a bracket holds the alternator and provides for belt tension and adjustment.
 This assembly is then attached to the engine via angle iron attached to the motor mounts or block.
-A double groove PTO (power take off pulley) is attached to the main crankshaft.
+A double groove or serpentine PTO (power take off pulley) is attached to the main crankshaft to turn the second High Output Alternator.

 With the basic approach discussed, you should have multiple sources of reliable power.
 You may even run your Air Conditioning off of the batteries with NO PROBLEM.
 We hope this has helped those of you that are confused by all the hype out there.